CancerCompBioLab/BRAF_BSc_Thesis/README.md

 ### ARACNe

 In this folder I included all the scripts I used to generate the regulons for TCGA and E-MTAB-12862 following the ARACNe pipeline (https://github.com/califano-lab/ARACNe-AP).
 Please follow the ARACNe pipeline in order to download all the software/scripts (e.g., ARACNE-AP) needed to build the regulons.
-You can also see the TF_COAD.txt file which contains the transcription factors, signaling proteins and chromain regulatory genes used to build the regulons.
+You can also see the TF_COAD.txt file which contains the transcription factors, signaling proteins and chromatin regulatory genes used to build the regulons.

 ## Datasets

 In this folder you can find the metadata for TCGA and E-MTAB-12862 fully annotated cohorts (Annotated_Metadatas folder).
 In addition, other metadata files, necessary to build the TCGA metadata, are included.
 I also uploaded some intermediate files generated from the scripts (please read the comments of my code).
-Raw counts and additional datasets are not in the folder due to its large size (you have the instructions in the scripts to download them).
+Raw counts and additional datasets are not in the folder due to their large size (you have the instructions in the scripts to download them).

 ## Results